-- 2. Pressing the charge button down, release air from the top of fork Verify that all air is removed from the fork in both the positive and negative air chambers by pressing negative chamber equalized button while releasing air from the positive chamber on the top of the fork. - Using a 13mm wrench, loosen compression rod nut on air side leg DO NOT UNTHREAD COMPLETELY.
+2. Pressing the charge button down, release air from the top of fork Verify that all air is removed from the fork in both the positive and negative air chambers by pressing negative chamber equalizer button while releasing air from the positive chamber on the top of the fork.